 Youth have always had a role in the Baddeck Curling Club, but with the new clubhouse, more emphasis was put on growing this program.
 It began by offering development programs to those aged 10-18 with volunteer coaches teaching everything from in-turns and out-turns, to delivery and to strategy.
 Then in 2002 the club purchased a set of full sized junior stones, which are only partial weight to a regular curling stone.
 With this purchase, the development program could now be offered to a younger age group.
 This is when youth curling started growing and it hasn't stopped yet!
 We've had many junior teams represent our club over the years in regional and provincial competitions and have always returned proud of a job well done.

 There are many more stories that could be added in to the history of our club (such as Bill Smith convincing the men to work in the kitchen during the ladies bonspiel as he didn't believe the women should have to cook for themselves!).
 But rather than bore you with details, I will leave off here with the knowledge that our club is doing well, but there is always room for improvements - and with our current average age, ALWAYS room for a younger crowd to join in!
 Come try curling for yourself!
 It is one of the most social games there is, and with only a small competitive feel in our club, no one is held responsible for any shot thrown!
-We believe it is more important to show up than to win - and even if you loose the game, you win a drink!
+We believe it is more important to show up than to win - and even if you lose the game, you win a drink!
 Join us in writing the next twenty years of our story!

 - written by